 When writing your CV, you need to grab the reader’s attention.
 Some people aren’t comfortable being boastful, so be careful - choose what you wish to include carefully to ensure you set the right tone.

-When sharing key achievements, you need to choose examples of work that you are proud of and mention points of interest that are suitable for the audience.
+When sharing key achievements, you need to choose examples of work that you are proud of and mention points of interest that are relevant to employers.
 Consider the company, the job and the industry.

 Your most recent/current role is of most relevance to a prospective employer, so that’s where you need to start.

-Detail the dates of employment, provide information about the role/s you held within the company and include your job title.
+Detail the company name, start and end date of employment, provide information about the role/s you held within the company and include your job title.

-If you held several positions within one company, you should list the job title and dates of each position and indicate whether these were promotions or a change of career direction within the company.
+If you held several positions within one company, you should list the job title, start, and end date of each position and indicate whether these were promotions or a change of career direction within the company.

-Highlight any experience in previous positions that is most relevant to the job you are applying for.
+Highlight the experience in previous positions that is most relevant to the job you are applying for.